mohdsalihem/Clips/README.md

 ## [Clips](https://clips-flame.vercel.app/)

-- Short video-clip sharing web app.
-Users can sign up and login into the app

-- Logged-in users can upload short video clips with a maximum of 30MB file size and manage their uploaded clips
+- A web application that allows users to share short video clips.
+Users can create accounts, log in, upload video clips up to 30MB in size, and manage their content

-- Users can watch video clips without a login

-- Technologies used: Angular v14, Firebase, Tailwind CSS
+- Technologies: Angular v17, Tailwind CSS, Firebase